g8os/EFBD/g8stor/README.md

 g8stor controls the g8os resources.

-It can be used to copy and delete vdisks.
+It can be used to copy, delete and restore vdisks.

 ## More